 San Francisco State University offers both undergraduate and graduate degree programs.
 BSN students can enter the pre- or post-licensure track.
-In 2014-2015, approximately 87% of BSN graduates passed the NCLEX-RN exam.
 There is also a Master of Science in Nursing (MSN) program for BSN graduates who wish to pursue advanced practice nursing.
 Graduate core courses include advanced pathophysiology and diagnostic reasoning, program planning and financial management, and epidemiology and biostatistics in advanced practice nursing.

 San Jose State University

-San Jose State University is located on the southern end of the San Francisco Bay Area.
+San Jose State University is located on the Southern end of the San Francisco Bay Area.
 Bachelor's, master's and doctoral degrees are offered through The Valley Foundation School of Nursing.
-In the final semester of the BSN program, students must work for 12 hours a week in a clinical setting.
-Master's students can focus on nurse educator, nurse administrator or nurse informaticist specialties.
+Master's students can focus on nurse educator or family nurse practitioner specialties.
 There is also a joint Doctor of Nursing Practice (DNP) program available through a collaboration between California State University, Fresno and San Jose State University.
 This program is approved by the Western Association of Schools and Colleges and prepares students to work as advanced practice nurses and nurse leaders.

 Santa Rosa Junior College

 Santa Rosa Junior College is one of the largest single college districts in the nation.
-A Certificate in Vocational Nursing is available for students who wish to work as LVNs under the supervision of an RN or physician.
+An Associate in Science in Vocational Nursing is available for students who wish to work as LVNs under the supervision of an RN or physician.
 The Associate in Science in Nursing program prepares students to work in many different settings with ill and injured patients.
 Core course requirements include fundamentals of professional nursing, nursing care of the adult/older adult/psychiatric client and advanced care of the acutely ill.

 Solano Community College